seirana/RL-Path-Reinforcement-Learning-for-Pathway-Steering/README.md

 ## 👩‍💻 Author

-Developed by Seirana, Generated with assistance from Leo.
+Developed by Seirana, generated with assistance from Leo.